What do you mean, "Larry wasn't always in the show?"

 The Drones, yet another species introduced in 2, were also this, with the original explanation being that the Covenant didn't start using them in battle until near the end of the Human-Covenant war.
 Like with the Brutes, this was retconned away as later works showed that they had been fighting humanity for the entire duration of the war.

-Halo: Reach introduced the Skirmishers, a Lightning Bruiser cousin species to the Jackals, who were never fought in the previous games.
-The given explanation by Bungie was that they were wiped extinct by the carnage at the Fall of Reach, though this didn't explain why they didn't show up in media taking place before the first game.
+Series prequel Halo: Reach introduced the Skirmishers, a Lightning Bruiser cousin species to the Jackals, who were never fought in the previous games.
+The given explanation by Bungie was that they were wiped extinct by the carnage at the Fall of Reach, though this didn't explain why they didn't show up in media taking place chronologically before the first game (like Halo Wars, for that matter).
 Again, this original explanation was retconned away as later works showed that there were still plenty of Skirmishers around long after the Fall of Reach.

 DLC character Skarlet from Mortal Kombat, who is present during the MK1-era events according to the story mode, but never interacts with any of the characters.